rickchung/My-Python-Learning-Material-2016/README.md

 - File I/O
 - Exception
 - Module and PIP
-- This is not Python -- GitHub
+- This is not Python -- Git and GitHub
 - Exercise: How to write program with other team members?
 Concept and instructions

 # Module 3 - Python With Django: MVC and Web Application